 - Bubbles, bells, flower petals and streamers are options

 Glitter from decorations or clothing presents a difficult cleaning problem for the church staff.
 Therefore, Hope asks that you refrain from using body glitter, glitter on your decorations or glitter on the clothing of your wedding party.
-Please pass this information on to your mothers to guide them as they select their dresses.

 Are there guidelines for photographers or videographers?

-- Photographers are asked to remain at the back of the Chapel once the processional begins, to refrain from moving around excessively during the service, and to make sure that their equipment is not blocking aisles.
+- Photographers and videographers are asked to remain at the back of the Chapel once the processional begins, to refrain from moving around excessively during the service, and to make sure that their equipment is not blocking aisles.
 This time to worship God is the highest priority, and Hope apologizes in advance if this prevents your photographer from getting certain shots.

 - Videographers must know to set up their equipment in a manner so as not to obstruct the view of wedding guests.
-The back of the worship area is the best option.

 - The photographer and videographer must be aware of the policies and time constraints at your first meeting.
 That will be helpful in reducing misunderstandings.